learn-co-curriculum/python-p4-flask-sqlalchemy-lab/README.md

   `zookeeper_by_id`, and `enclosure_by_id`.
 Their routes should be `animal/<int:id>`, `zookeeper/<int:id>`, and `enclosure/<int:id>`,
   respectively.
-- Each view should display all attributes as line items (`ul`).
-If there is a one-to-many relationship, each of the many should have its own line item.
+- Each view should display each attribute as an unordered list (`ul`).
+If there is a one-to-many relationship, each of the many should have its own unordered list.
 - A seed script, `server/seed.py`, has been provided to generate test data once your models have been built and migrated to a database.
 Make sure to run this so that there are resources for the test suite to visit.